-ANNEX A - POTENTIAL CONSULTANT/INDIVIDUAL CONTRACTOR INFORMATION FORM
+ANNEX A - BIDDER INFORMATION FORM

-Date: (day, month, year) Page of
+Date: (day, month, year)

-1. Full name: 2.
+Page of 1.
+Full name of company: 2.
 Legal address: 3.
-E-mail address: 4.
-Provide details on experience in the drafting of regulatory frameworks for either mining or oil and gas projects: 5.
-Provide details on your experience or knowledge of the Authority's existing standards and guidelines: 6.
-Provide any additional information considered key in meeting/exceeding the requirements set out in Annex B: 7.
-Are there any indicting circumstances of which the ISA should be aware?
-Please provide details: 8.
-Provide a general description of related experience in the field: 9.
-Attach a copy of your national ID or passport, if applicable 10.
-Signature:
+E-Mail address: 4.
+Attach a copy of the certificate of registration 5.
+Provide a general description of your related experience in the field: 6.
+Supply information regarding project experience for the past 5 years which is relevant to the services required: 7.
+Provide any additional information that you consider key in meeting/exceeding the requirements: 8.
+Are there any indicting circumstances that the ISA should be made aware of?
+Please provide details: 9.
+Name and signature of authorized representative: